intel/pepc/docs/pepc-uncore.rst

 **--elc-low-zone-min-freq**
    Retrieve the ELC low zone minimum uncore frequency.
 The supported mechanisms are: 'sysfs', 'tpmi'.
-   In case of the 'sysfs' mechanism read.
+   In case of the 'sysfs' mechanism, read '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_floor_freq_khz'.
-   '/sys/devices/system/cpu/intel_uncore_frequency/uncore<NUMBER>/elc_floor_freq_khz'.

    The 'tpmi' mechanism uses the tpmi driver debugfs interface to access TPMI registers.
 The exact